Delivery/During Your Stay Information

 Maternity Admissions

-The Women and Children’s Pavilion is located on the third floor of the main hospital in Anniston.
+The Women and Children’s Pavilion is located on the main floor of the Women & Children’s Pavilion of RMC in Anniston.
 When you arrive at RMC, please enter the main entrance of Women’s and Children’s Pavilion.
+If you arrive between the hours of 9pm & 5am, you must enter through the ER and reception will direct you to Labor & Delivery.

-Upon arrival, you will be admitted and taken to an evaluation room for an initial exam.
-When your care provider confirms that you are in labor, you will be moved into a LDR (Labor, Delivery and Recovery) room.
+Upon arrival, you will taken to an evaluation room for an initial exam.
+When your care provider confirms that you are in labor, you will be moved into a LDR (Labor, Delivery and Recovery) room and officially admitted.

 What to Expect During and Immediately After Delivery?